 Graduation from the College enables eligibility to apply for registration from Boards worldwide.
 The Admissions Office can provide a list of Boards that currently accept the College's qualification.

 At no stage prior to graduation and registration are students eligible to act or represent themselves as a registered chiropractor.

-7.13 Parking and Responsibility for Security and Damage
+7.13 Parking and Micro-mobility Support